BrianLipscombe/radiology-outpatient-board/README.md

 ## Known Bugs

 * Sometimes the exam date and appointment time options will not function properly when clicked on.
-Other times they do function properly, especially if the tab button is used to advance into those input fields instead of clicking directly on them.
+Other times they do function properly, especially if the tab button is used to advance into those input fields instead of clicking directly on them (this bug seems to have been fixed).
 * Editing orders will lead to error page (this error has been fixed by updating the requirements.txt file).

 ## Future Improvements